-- 17 Provision of continuous cycle and pedestrian link, either shared or separated parallel to rail corridor that links to the future Hornsby to Chatswood cycle / pedestrian link.
-Work to be carried out collaboratively with Transport for NSW and Sydney Trains. - 18 Investigation of building setbacks to deliver improved place function and tree planting along Pacific Highway within the Local Centre.
-Work to be carried out in collaboration with Transport for NSW. - 19 Key pedestrian / cycle connections to commercial precincts of the Local Centre. - 20 Investigation of the potential for a pedestrian overpass over Pacific Highway, connecting to the rail station. - 21 Retain existing signalised pedestrian crossing to Pacific Highway. - 22 New traffic signals to be installed at Beaconsfield Parade and Pacific Highway intersection. - 23 Formalisation of streets associated with Lindfield Village Hub project. - Upgraded lane as part of the redevelopment site. - 25 Relocate bus stop to allow improved pedestrian movement along the highway footpath. - New traffic signals to be installed at Strickland Avenue and Pacific Highway intersection.
+- 17 Provision of continuous bicycle and pedestrian link, either shared or separated parallel to rail corridor that links to the future Hornsby to Chatswood bicycle / pedestrian link.
+Work to be carried out collaboratively with Transport for NSW and Sydney Trains. - 18 New traffic signals to be installed at Lindfield Avenue and Tryon Road intersection. - 19 Investigation of building setbacks to deliver improved place function and tree planting along Pacific Highway within the Local Centre.
+Work to be carried out in collaboration with Transport for NSW. - 20 Key pedestrian / cycle connections to commercial precincts of the Local Centre. - Relocate existing signalised pedestrian crossing at Pacific Highway approximately 15m north. - New traffic signals to be installed at Beaconsfield Parade and Pacific Highway intersection. - Formalisation of streets associated with Lindfield Village Hub project. - 24 Upgraded lane as part of the redevelopment site. - Relocate bus shelter to allow improved pedestrian movement along the highway footpath. - New traffic signals to be installed at Strickland Avenue and Pacific Highway intersection. - 27 Investigate alternative traffic scenarios to improve traffic movements and pedestrian safety.